NCI Presentations at the 2018 Society for Neuro-Oncology Annual Meeting

 The Glioma International Case-Control (GICC) study is the largest study to date examining genetic and environmental risk factors for adult gliomas.
 Inverse associations have been repeatedly confirmed for allergies, atopic skin diseases, and viral infections.
 Evaluations of these risk factors, specifically ependymoma, has not been completed, due to the rarity compared to other glioma types.
 Therefore, the purpose of this report is evaluating the associations of these confirmed glioma risk factors with ependymomas.

-128 adult ependymoma patients enrolled in the NOB-ROS.
+One hundred and twenty-eight adult ependymoma patients enrolled in the NOB-ROS.
 Survey sections related to history of asthma/allergies, common infectious diseases, and regular antihistamine/anti-inflammatory use were examined.
-Ependymoma patients exposed to these factors were calculated and compared glioma cases.
+Ependymoma patients exposed to these factors were calculated and compared to glioma cases.

 We have found that asthma and allergy effects may be more pronounced among ependymoma cases compared to gliomas overall.
 However, effects of antihistamines and anti-inflammatory drugs are much worse in ependymoma cases compared to published effects in all cases.
 This is the first report in adult ependymoma patients exploring risk factors reported in other gliomas and provides preliminary understanding of potential differences in ependymomas.
 Further analysis should be explored to identify significant areas of concern.